We offer a variety of services for students, faculty and staff in order to support their academic and personal needs.

 With the bar code you may:

 You can search for materials from the library collection through the Library Catalog, which will show the record for the item, including the location within the library and Dewey Decimal call number.
 If you need help locating the item, please ask at the main circulation desk.

 Once you have an item in hand, take it to the main circulation desk for check out.
 Your status at the college (student, faculty and staff, or visitor) will dictate the due date of the item.

 Typically, course reserves are only available for a two-hour period, in-library use only, though professors will make exceptions for certain items.
 All items on course reserves are housed at the main circulation desk.

 For Faculty/Staff: Placing Materials on Reserve

 Bring course reserves in person to the circulation desk, or email the reserve assistant,Jennifer Rygiel.
 Email Jennifer at email@example.com or call her at: 585-389-2141.
 Please adhere to all copyright laws and provide ample time for the reserve assistant to place items in the collection.
-Items received in the week prior to a semester will be handled as the requests arrive, and cannot be guaranteed to be uploaded by the semester start date.
+Items received in the week prior to a semester will be handled as the requests arrive, and cannot be guaranteed to be available by the semester start date.
 For any urgent additions to the reserve collection, please contact her directly.

 Contact the Technology and Media Services desk, located in the lower level of the library, to borrow items such as digital cameras, smart carts, etc.